Explosive detection: Spectrometry

 Technologies based on ion mobility spectrometer (IMS) include ion trap mobility spectrometry (ITMS), and differential mobility spectrometry (DMS).
 Amplifying fluorescent polymers (AFP) use molecular recognition to "turn off" or quench the fluorescence of a polymer.
 Chemiluminescence was used frequently in the 1990s, but is less common than the ubiquitous IMS.
 Several attempts are being made to miniaturize, ruggedize and make MS affordable for field applications; such as an aerosol polymer that fluoresces blue under UV but is colorless when it reacts with nitrogen groups.

 One technique compares reflected ultraviolet, infrared and visible light measurements on multiple areas of the suspect material.
 This has an advantage over olfactory methods in that a sample does not need to be prepared.
 A patent exists for a portable explosive detector using this method.

 Mass spectrometry is seen as the most relevant new spectrometry technique.
-Several manufacturers have products that are under development, both in the US, Europe and Israel, including Laser-Detect in Israel, FLIR Systems and Syagen in the US, and SEDET in Europe.

 X-ray machines

 Specially designed X-ray machines using computed axial tomography can detect explosives by looking at the density of the items..
 These systems that are furnished with dedicated software, containing an explosives threat library and false-color coding to assist operators with their dedicated threat resolution protocols.
 X-ray detection is also used to detect related components such as detonators, but this can be foiled if such devices are hidden inside other electronic equipment.

-Recently, machine learning algorithms have been developed that can automatically detect threats in x-ray scans.
+Adding marker substances (X-ray opacifiers) to commercial explosives is also an option.